MartinJensen37/Automated_synthesis/README.md

 # Automated_synthesis
 This repository is contains code and documentation for operating the automatic synthesis robot cell.
 This will contain both code for a real-life demonstration as well as a simulated environment in which the robot can operate.

+## Communication Structure

+The communication between the robot, computer and pipette is mainly done using MQTT and Robot Operating System(ROS).
+MQTT is a lightweight publish-subscribe network protocol that can transport messeges between devices.
+MQTT is usually used in IoT and IIoT for communication between a server and set of sensors.
 ![image](https://user-images.githubusercontent.com/11269762/146416383-d93de111-cdac-4694-a24d-26503c61c69f.png)